-Now about this salad dressing.
-I went through two entire jars of tahini trying to get this one right.
-I have been playing around with it for weeks, and almost gave up completely.
+I have to admit that this was not the easiest recipe I’ve ever created.
+I went through two entire jars of tahini trying to get this one right!
+I played around with the recipe for weeks, and almost gave up completely.
 I finally figured out that water was my missing ingredient.
-I have never thought to put water in a salad dressing, but apparently that is a thing, and it made all the difference here.
+I had never thought to put water in a salad dressing, but I came across this article from Kitchn about water being the secret ingredient to the perfect vinaigrette.
+It was definitely the secret here and a tip I plan to keep in my back pocket.

 This dressing was inspired by my favorite local restaurant Nine Mile which features Caribbean inspired cuisine.
 This place is just THE BEST.
 Everything on the menu is delicious, but my all time favorite is “The Meshach”.
 It is high on my list of recipes to try to recreate.
 If anyone ever reaches out for a recommendation in Asheville, this is where I send them.
 They have a dressing called “His Majesty’s” that they describe as sesame garlic tahini.
 I remember the first time I tasted it, I felt like it was literally bouncing around in my mouth.
 It really wakes up your taste buds.
 Of course mine isn’t quite the original, but I think it comes close!